Healthcare facilities such as hospitals, doctors’ surgeries and clinics, have more stringent requirements than other public buildings.

 Our Acrovyn Wall Protection range is designed to meet the guidance requirements as specified in HBN 00-04 and associated documents including BS 8300-2:2018 and Approved Document M.

-The extensive Acrovyn range includes impact resistant sheets, panels, door protection, corner guards, crash rails and handrails and is available in Standard Acrovyn or PVC-Free Acrovyn 4000.
+The extensive Acrovyn range includes impact resistant sheets, panels, door protection, corner guards, crash rails and handrails and is available in Standard Acrovyn or Acrovyn PVC-Free

-Available in up to 27 different colours (with LRV ratings) and several different finishes, the range can meet visual contrast requirements without having to compromise on design and aesthetics.
+Available in a wide range of colours (with LRV ratings) and several different finishes, the range can meet visual contrast requirements without having to compromise on design and aesthetics.
 Click the links below to discover more about the Acrovyn Wall Protection Range.

 How do you inspire healing with artwork?